ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-autorotation.rst

 Semi-Autonomous Autorotation Setup
 ==================================

-Future enhancement to provide autonomous pitch control during autorotation is planned.
+Future enhancement to provide autonomous control during autorotation is planned as a new flight mode.
+Currently under development, the current state of the project can be tried under :ref:`SITL Simulation <sitl-simulator-software-in-the-loop>`.
+See :ref:`traditional-helicopter-autorotation-mode`